 Prevention (Mayo Clinic)

 No studies reveal how to prevent cataracts or slow the progression of cataracts.
-But doctors think several strategies may be helpful, including:
+However, doctors think several strategies can be useful:

 - Have regular eye examinations